 The natural harmonic series is the exact speed of the vibrations which make up the sound of each note.

-The main problem with the way in which we tune our pianos and guitars is the fact that the sounds they produce are not 100% equal to the natural harmonics.
+The main problem with the way in which we tune our pianos and guitars – and by the way, you can tune one with the other (my guide on that) – is the fact that the sounds they produce are not 100% equal to the natural harmonics.

 For instance, the ‘A’ right after the Middle ‘C,’ measured in hertz, is 440hz.
 Hertz measures the vibrations of the string, and each hertz is one cycle per second.

-Getting back to what I mentioned above, the idea of ratios explaining notes, this means that 880hz is the same note, but it’s one octave higher.
+Getting back to what I mentioned above, the idea of ratios explaining notes means that 880hz is the same note, but it’s one octave higher.
 880hz is also an ‘A’ note, but it’s an octave higher than 440hz.

 It’s a 2:1 ratio.
 The 2:1 ratio is an octave higher no matter the actual frequency.
 220Hz is also ‘A,’ and 440Hz is also an ‘A,’ and 880Hz is also an ‘A.’